pivotal-jack-moon/gpdb-for-k8s/README.md

 The connection to the server localhost:8080 was refused - did you specify the right host or port?
 ~~~

-Switch sudo usern
+### Switch sudo user
 ~~~
 [root@gpdb-k8s ~]# sudo su - jomoon
 Last login: Thu Feb 13 11:31:16 KST 2020 on pts/0
 ~~~

-Append user into libvirt group in order to use virsh or virt-manager without having to enter a root password
+### Append user into libvirt group in order to use virsh or virt-manager without having to enter a root password
 ~~~
 [jomoon@gpdb-k8s ~]$ sudo usermod --append --groups libvirt $(whoami)
 ~~~

-Start minikube
+### Start minikube
 ~~~
 [jomoon@gpdb-k8s ~]$ minikube start --cpus 6 --memory 8192 --vm-driver=kvm2
 😄  minikube v1.7.2 on Centos 7.5.1804